 If you have health insurance, check to see what kind of coverage you have and what services or amenities are included in your plan.

-Is Residing at a Sober Living Tax-Deductible?
+Is Residing at a Sober Living Facility Tax-Deductible?

 The IRS does not categorize the expenses associated with residing at a sober living home as tax-deductible medical expenses.
 However, we still advise you to consult a tax professional or financial advisor to know your tax situation.